Once you decide to outsource software development, choosing the right type of pricing

-To help you make a wise decision, we’ll outline the main characteristics of these most popular types of contracts and give you some hints on which one to choose depending on the specifics of your project.
+To help you make a wise decision, we’ll outline the main differences between fixed price, time and material, scope based model to give you some hints on which one to choose depending on the specifics of your project.

 Advantages: